-Guido & Elizabeth Binda
+Guido and Elizabeth Binda

-Mr. Guido Binda attended the University of Michigan earning a bachelor’s degree in architecture in 1931.
+Guido Binda earned a bachelor’s degree in architecture from the University of Michigan in 1931.

 Contributions to the Field